Pro Logica AI

 Document Workflow Systems for Construction Firms matters when construction firms teams can no longer run this workflow cleanly inside generic tools, spreadsheets, inboxes, or disconnected SaaS products.

-Construction firms usually need stronger document workflow systems when drawings, approvals, revisions, and project records are too important to keep coordinating through inboxes, shared folders, and ad hoc follow-up.
+Construction firms usually need stronger document workflow systems when submittals, approvals, revisions, and project files have become too important to manage through shared drives and inbox-led coordination.

 Why document workflow systems for construction firms becomes necessary